wasadigi/Teaching-MSE-SoftwareEngineeringAndArchitecture/README.md

 ## Introduction

-In the second part of the course, we will focus on agile development methodologies, practices and tools.
+In the first and third parts of the course, we will focus on agile development methodologies, practices and tools.
 Our goal is to have a **balance between theory and practice**.
 For this reason, the program will combine the following elements:

 1. **Lectures**, where we will **introduce concepts and present theoretical background**.
 For instance, we will talk about [software evolution](http://en.wikipedia.org/wiki/Software_evolution) and explain how the philosophy of agile development is not something new (the limits of the waterfall model have been identified decades ago).
 We will also talk about [software reengineering](http://scg.unibe.ch/download/oorp/) and explain how these types of projects are different from *green field* software development projects.
 In terms of practices, we will talk about [continuous delivery](http://continuousdelivery.com/) and [behavior driven development](http://dannorth.net/introducing-bdd/).